SE-UP/RSE-UP/chapters/intro_snakemake.md

 The most common solution to the tedium of data processing is to write a shell script that runs the whole pipeline from start to finish.

-Using your text editor of choice (e.g. nano), add the following to a new file named `run_pipeline.sh`.
+Using your text editor of choice (e.g., nano), add the following to a new file named `run_pipeline.sh`.

 ```bash